hashicorp/packer/website/README.md

 The `docs.zip` release asset is expected to be generated as part of the standard release process for `packer-plugin-*` repositories.
 Additional details on this process can be found in [the `packer-plugin-scaffolding` `README`](https://github.com/hashicorp/packer-plugin-scaffolding#registering-documentation-on-packerio).

 The `docs-remote-plugins.json` file contains an array of entries.
 Each entry points to a plugin repository.
-The `{ title, path, repo, tag }` properties are required for each entry, all other properties are optional.
+The `{ title, path, repo, version }` properties are required for each entry, all other properties are optional.

 ```json5
 [